Get help with your energy bills

 Energy Assistance Program (EAP)

 Contact your local Indiana Community Action Agency, which administers the Indiana Energy Assistance Program (EAP) for income-eligible customers, and can provide intake information about the application process and program requirements.
-To qualify for EAP and USP, your annual household income cannot exceed 150% of the poverty guidelines.
-EAP is available to Indiana customers with Vectren natural gas service and/or Vectren electric service.
+To qualify for EAP and USP, your annual household income cannot exceed 60% of the State Median Income (SMI).
+EAP is available to Indiana customers with CenterPoint Energy natural gas service and/or CenterPoint Energy electric service.

 Universal Service Program (USP)